Snow Clearing Injury Compensation Claims

 We can help you make a slip, trip or fall claim, on a No Win No Fee basis.

 Each year, around 7,000 people are admitted to hospital as a result of slipping on snow or ice.
 The consequences of a slip, trip or fall can be quite serious, with injuries ranging from severe bruising and whiplash to broken bones.

 The majority of slips occur on public highways that have not been properly gritted during a wintry spell.
 Accidents may also occur on business premises such as a shop or supermarket, train stations and other public places, at a place of work or even in a private home.

-Where the property owner has failed to take reasonable steps to make the area safe, a claim for compensation may be brought.
+Where the property owner has failed to take reasonable steps to make the area safe, and you are injured as a result, you may be able to a claim for compensation.